 “I hope you mean my Dad.”
 She snorted laughing.
 We came to a stop and our eyes met.
-Tonks had a burning look in her eyes; she looked conflicted.
+Tonks had a burning look in her eyes which was muddled with conflict.
 “Thanks for your help.
 I’ll see you soon,” she said quietly.
-I had been poised to kiss her, but I pulled away from her.
+I had been poised to kiss her, but pulled away from her.
 We both disapparated after that awkward goodbye.

 Sirius was waiting up for me when I got to Grimmauld Place.
 “It’s always nice to come home to a waiting wife,” I said good-naturedly.
-Sirius made a rather rude hand-gesture and told me to… well, go pleasure myself.
+Sirius scowled at me in response, making it clear he was not amused.
 “It was a joke Padfoot.
 Remember those?
 Laughter?
 Having fun?”

 I smiled hoping he’d break out of his sullen mood.
 “I wish I could have gone,” he muttered while manhandling a particularly ugly pillow.
-It didn’t help that I laughed.
+It didn’t help that I laughed, remembering Ted’s words about Sirius’ previous visit.
 “It’d be nice to get out.
 You can come and go as you please.”

 “But you managed to charm them?”
-I nodded.
+I nodded with a blush creeping over my face.
 “See, I told you!
 You are a good couple.
 Just don’t make any wedding arrangements till I’m cleared.
 Can’t have a—” I threw a pillow at Sirius.

-I didn’t see Tonks for a few days.
-She was invited over to celebrate Hermione and Ron being named prefects.
+I didn’t see Tonks for a few days but was invited over to celebrate Hermione and Ron being named prefects.
 I was very proud of them, especially Hermione.
-Harry was a bit put off during the dinner.
-I didn’t want to say anything to him; it seemed to be one of those issues that would only be exacerbated by mentioning it.
+Harry was a bit put off during the dinner, having not been named himself.
+I didn’t want to say anything to him as it seemed to be one of those issues that would only be exacerbated by mentioning it.
 Harry traipsed up the stairs early into the festivities.
-I thought about following but decided against it.
-That is, until Moody nudged me and muttered, “trouble,” with his eye focused on a room above us.
+I considered following but decided against it.
+That is, until Moody nudged me and muttered, “Trouble,” with his eye focused on a room above us.

-I started to think of my no love rule as selfish at best.
-Maybe I was incapable… perhaps all of the time I had been hiding behind my condition as an excuse not to extend myself to others in an intimate way.
-I was certainly capable of caring for others.
+That night, I started to think of my no love rule as selfish at best.
+Maybe I was incapable… perhaps for the last decade and change I had been hiding behind my condition as an excuse not to extend myself to others in an intimate way.
+I was certainly capable of caring for others and had experienced love in the past.
 I spent a good deal of my life caring.
 Loving was different.
 The faces of three loved ones floated through my mind that night.
 Two of them were tucked into their beds at Grimmauld Place.
 The third was one I kept trying to brush away.
 Perhaps a change in opinion regarding love was well overdue.